nomothetis/SemverKit/README.md

 * Incrementing pre-release versions (to other pre-release and to stable versions)
 * Stabilizing a version.

-All these methods are prefixed with `next*`, and their return values are uniquely defined attached.
+All these methods are prefixed with `next*`, and their return values are uniquely defined.
 For instance, `nextMajorAlphaVersion` defines what it returns as:

 > The next major alpha version of version `v1` is defined as the smallest version `v2 > v1` with:
 >    - A patch number of 0